libremente/libremente.github.io/about.md

 # Typos
 I *hate* typos, especially if I see them in important website around the web.
-However, since I am not a perfect robot and, most important, I am not a native English speaker, please forgive me if you see a typo around here and notify me!
+However, since I am not a perfect robot and, most important, I am not a native English speaker, please forgive me if you see a typo around here and notify me.
 Or make a PR on Github, that could be awesome!
 And if you're near, I'll definitely buy you a beer ;)

-To try to correct typos I run [*Aspell*](http://aspell.net) before pushing, if you don't know it please check it out!
+To try to correct typos I run [*Aspell*](http://aspell.net) before pushing, if you don't know it please check it out.

 # Contacts
 You may write me a mail @ surf [AT] libremente [DOT] eu.
-My GPG Public Key can be found on the [MIT Keyserver](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x3F17398BBBC0548E) or below:
+My **GPG Public Key** can be found on the [MIT Keyserver](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x3F17398BBBC0548E) or below: